otchy210/azure-node-test/README.md

 $ npm start
 ```

 Once you start listing certain port, Azure detects the port and configure port forwarding _automatically_.
-Then you can find temporary URL in the `Repote Explorer > Environment Details > Forwareded Ports`.
+Then you can find temporary URL in the `Remote Explorer > Environment Details > Forwareded Ports`.

 ## Sounds awesome!
 So, how can I publish it?
 In other words, how to tie the master branch to a concrete domain?

+- Create new Web App from [Azune Portal](https://portal.azure.com/).
+    - `App Services > Create app service`
+    - Default settings are mostly fine, but make sure choosing `Node 12 LTS` as Runtime stack
+    - Get `<your-domaing-name>.azurewebsites.net`
+- Get listening port from environment variables
+    - app.js: `const port = process.env.PORT || 3000;`
+- Connect the Web App to the Github repo
+    - Open the new service
+    - `Deployment Center > GitHub > Authorize > App Service build service`
+    - Select code to deploy from GitHub

+Next time you update your master branch, the Web App will automatically capture it and update itself.

+## Fantastic!
+However, I want to use my own domain, rather than *.azurewebsites.net